cloudskew/cloudskew/readme.md

 * Save checkpoints/snapshots (along with ability to restore-from/rollback-to a previous checkpoint).
 * Keyboard shortcuts for commonly performed actions.
 * Annotation support for all symbols.
-* Display a symbol's contextual information via tooltips and/or thumbs.
 * More icons, shapes and diagram templates.
 You can always request specific ones [here](https://github.com/cloudskew/cloudskew/issues/new/choose).
 You can view existing open requests [here](https://github.com/cloudskew/cloudskew/issues?q=is%3Aopen+is%3Aissue+label%3Aicon-request).

 The relative priorities of these planned features will depend on the volume of user requests received.
 If you have a feature request that's not listed up here, you can file a new one [here](https://github.com/cloudskew/cloudskew/issues/new/choose).